bananaturtlesandwich/UE4-Modding-Guide/UEViewer.md

+***Note that UModel has many more features than viewing and exporting, e.g showing related assets and toggling certain views - see them all using the dropdowns and by pressing H to see the keybinds***

 For the next step you need umodel.
 Install the program from the links above and open the folder you extracted the game assets to, in my case BF_Unpaked.

 ![](Images/Umodel.PNG)